-Potassium Chloride in Lactated Ringer's Injection, USP is a sterile, nonpyrogenic solution for fluid and electrolyte replenishment in a single dose container for intravenous administration.
-Each litre of 20 mmols Potassium Chloride in Lactated Ringer's Injection, USP contains a total of 24 mmols of Potassium Chloride, USP.
-Each litre of 40 mmols Potassium Chloride in Lactated Ringer's Injection, USP contains a total of 44 mmols of Potassium Chloride, USP.
-It contains no antimicrobial agents.
-Composition, osmolarity, pH and ionic concentration are shown in Table 1.
 The VIAFLEX plastic container is fabricated from a specially formulated polyvinyl chloride (PL 146 Plastic).
-VIAFLEX on the container indicates the presence of a drug additive in a drug vehicle.
-The VIAFLEX plastic container system utilizes the same container as the VIAFLEX plastic container system.
 The amount of water that can permeate from inside the container into the overwrap is insufficient to affect the solution significantly.
-Solutions in contact with the plastic container can leach out certain of its chemical components in very small amounts within the expiration period. e.g., di-2-ethylhexyl phthalate (DEHP), up to 5 parts per million.
+Solutions in contact with the plastic container can leach out certain of its chemical components in very small amounts within the expiration period, e.g. di-2-ethylhexyl phthalate (DEHP), up to 5 parts per million.
 However, the safety of the plastic has been confirmed in tests in animals according to USP biological tests for plastic containers as well as by tissue culture toxicity studies.

-Clinical Pharmacology
+Clinical Pharmacology:

-Potassium Chloride in Lactated Ringer's Injection, USP has value as a source of water and electrolytes.
-It is capable of inducing diuresis on the clinical condition of the patient.
+Lactated Ringer's Injection, USP has value as a source of water and electrolytes.
+It is capable of inducing diuresis depending on the clinical conditions of the patient.